venkatbalajim/CIT_Gatepass_App/README.md

-# Outpass App Project
+# CIT Hostel Outpass App

-The Outpass App, developed using Flutter and Firebase, simplifies the Outpass approval process for students and faculties at Chennai Institute of Technology.
+CIT Hostel Outpass App, developed using Flutter and Firebase, simplifies the gate-pass approval process for students and faculties at Chennai Institute of Technology.

 ## Features